mustaphahaadi/cyberrest/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, email support@cyberrest.com or join our Slack channel.

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project